 The appellant should provide any new evidence (such as new medical reports, witness statements, or other documents), together with any argument, at the time they provide their initial submission.
 This allows the other party an opportunity to respond to the new evidence.
 Following the respondent's submissions, the appellant is given the right of final reply or rebuttal.
-This is intended as an opportunity for the appellant to provide any final arguments in reply to the evidence and argument provided by the respondent, rather than to provide further new evidence.
+This is intended as an opportunity for the appellant to provide any final arguments in reply to the evidence.
 Otherwise, the respondent would not have the opportunity to comment on this new evidence.

 Accordingly, an appellant should always provide any new evidence with their initial submissions, and should not attempt to provide new evidence when they are later asked for their rebuttal to the submissions by the other party.
 If an appellant submits new evidence as part of their rebuttal, the matter will be referred to a WCAT panel for consideration.
-The WCAT panel may:

-- (a) receive the new evidence, and allow the other party a further opportunity to comment; or, - (b) direct that the material be marked as excluded from consideration, to be kept separate from the appeal documentation until after the panel's decision has been issued and then placed on the claim file (marked as excluded).
+The WCAT panel may return the new evidence to the appellant, as being submitted too late in the process.
+Alternatively, the WCAT panel may receive the new evidence, and allow the other party a further opportunity to comment.
+If this occurs, the appellant will normally not be given a final opportunity to respond.
+In such circumstances, the panel could request additional time for its decision due to the complexity of the proceedings in the appeal.